open-scan-crew/OpenScanTools/README.md

 Add the path where Qt is installed on your machine in:

 * Qt VS Tools->Qt Options->Qt Versions->Add (i.e. `C:\Qt\5.12.x\msvc2017_64`)

-WARNING : The version 2.6.0.7 is stable but some bugs have been observed after an update.
-It is recommended to disable the automatic update of this plugin.

 Generate doc:
 ==============================================================================